Lifeline Frequently asked questions

 - Access Wireless customers authorize Access Wireless to release any records required for the administration of the Lifeline program as requested by the Universal Service Administrative Company

-- Free phone is provided by Access Wireless
+- Phones are provided by Access Wireless

 - Access Wireless is a service provider for the government-funded Lifeline Assistance program